 GUIDE TABLE OF CONTENTS

-Because of the global pandemic, travel guidelines change almost everyday.
-Our friends at SafetyWing created a website that lists containment measures, testing and treatment information, and travel restrictions around the globe.
+Because of the current global situation, travel guidelines change very often.
+Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

 Before doing any serious planning, be sure to check the Flatten the Curve website for information on travel restrictions to Taiwan.

 Taipei is the capital of Taiwan.
 Located in the northern part of the country, it’s comprised of twelve districts with a total population of around 2.7 million.
 It’s the cultural, financial, and political center of the island so any first-time visit to Taiwan should begin here.